 Team Approach for Heart Transplantation

-Together Dr. Anderson and a team of specialists including cardiologists, surgeons and nurses, who work together to ensure a tailored, individualized plan of care for each heart transplant patient.
+Together Dr. Anderson and a team of specialists including cardiologists, cardiac surgeons and nurses, who work together to ensure a tailored, individualized plan of care for each heart transplant patient.

 For more information regarding heart transplant or to obtain a consultation, please contact the Bluhm Cardiovascular Institute at 312-NM-HEART (664-3278) or request a first time appointment online.